SROTRIYOSENGUPTA/MovieSearchEngine/README.md

 isWord, which given a word returns the word stripped of any trailing punctuation or null if the word is a noise word. print, which prints the entire hash table.

-Methods to be implemented by you: rehash
-Rehashes the hash table to newHashSize.
+rehash, Rehashes the hash table to newHashSize.
 Rehash happens when the load factor is greater than the threshold.
-The load factor is the ratio wordCount : hashSize. getWordOccurrence
-Searches the hash table for the WordOccurrence object containing the target word.
-Returns the WordOccurrence object containing the target word, or null otherwise. insertWordLocation
-This method inserts a Location object into the hash table.
+The load factor is the ratio wordCount : hashSize. getWordOccurrence, Searches the hash table for the WordOccurrence object containing the target word.
+Returns the WordOccurrence object containing the target word, or null otherwise. insertWordLocation, This method inserts a Location object into the hash table.
 Use getWordOccurrence() to check if the word is present in the hash table.
 If the word is present, insert location into the matching WordOccurrence object.
 If the word is not present create a new WordOccurrence object and insert location into it, then insert WordOccurrence into the hash table.
 In the image above a red box is a WordOccurrence, a blue box is a word Location.
 Each hash table index holds the front of a linked list of WordOccurrence.
 Insert a new WordOccurence at the beginning of the linked list.
 Rehash if the load factor becomes greater than threshold.
-When rehashing, double the length of the array. insertMoviesIntoHashTable
-Implement this method to read the input text file and insert its movies into the hash table.
-Use the method readInputFile() to read the input file and use its output to insert the words into the hash table.
+When rehashing, double the length of the array. insertMoviesIntoHashTable, This method reads the input text file and insert its movies into the hash table.
+ReadInputFile() reads the input file and uses its output to insert the words into the hash table.
-Use isWord() to discard noise words, remove trailing punctuation, and to transform the word into all lowercase character.
-The hash table will contain all lowercase words.
+Use isWord() discards noise words, removes trailing punctuation, and transforms the word into all lowercase character.
+The hash table contains all lowercase words.
-Use insertWordLocation() to insert the word into the hash table.
+InsertWordLocation() inserts the word into the hash table.

-This method must be implemented correctly for you to receive any credit in this assignment.
-Once the previous methods have been written you can test using the driver and dataSample.txt provided.
+These methods are tested using driver and dataSample.txt.
 The output is shown below.

 Note that the word madame (at table index 3) is present in the descriptions whose titles are “madame dubarry” and “la ragazza con la cappelliera”.
 At “madame dubarry” madame appears as the 4th word in the description and at “la ragazza con la cappelliera” the word appears twice as the 14th and the 16th words.